-Electric vehicle is becoming more and more popular.
+Electric vehicle are becoming more and more popular.
 With big brands like BMW, Mercedes and Audi leading the pack in the premium segment, it is evident that EV is inevitably the future ahead.
 If you’ve a bit of money to spare and premium electric vehicle is on your shopping list, here is the top 5 EV for over 60K in 2020.

 The BMW i3 is on the cheaper end of the scale with a starting price from $68,700.
 However, this hasn’t stop BMW from continually iterating the i3 such that it stands out from the crowd.
 Although the shape of the i3 hasn’t really changed since it came out in 2013, its unique look is without a doubt spectacularly innovative.
 The BMW i3 is offered in 2 variants; i3 and i3s.
 Both variant share the same power plant of 42kWh however the i3 and i3s produces 125kW and 135kW respectively.
 The upgraded 42kWh battery promises at least 250km of range.
 Maybe this is the gateway to enter the luxury electric car market?